 Watch the 3-min recap here: Top 2 Things to Think about as You Bring People Back to Work

 Watch the full webinar here.

 - People are grieving.
 Some are grieving for loved ones affected by coronavirus.
 Many are grieving for the way things used to be.
 People will continue grieving, especially as they return to work and don’t see all their co-workers there.
-Be sure you’re being empathetic to how people are feeling.
+Be sure you’re being empathetic to how people are feeling after the furlough.
 (15:15)

 - When deciding who to bring back, use objective measures so that your diversity mix stays where it needs to be.
 Leaving these decisions up to “whoever managers like best” could adversely affect parents with children, for example, or other groups.
 (39:00)

 - Be quick, but don’t hurry.
 As you look to re-purpose talent (like in John’s example of using recruiters in the Care Center), be sure that people are trained in the new environment, comfortable, and know when to escalate issues they’re not ready to handle themselves.
 (45:30)

 - One of the most important qualities that’s going to be needed is learning agility.
 That’s going to take higher priority in the justification of who you bring back after a furlough than technical expertise.
 Going forward, you’ll be evaluating people’s potential, as well as what they’ve done to date.
 (48:30)